 Ray works for Agostura, a brand of Rum and bitters.
 He also owns a bar/restaurant in Wellington called Roxy, which is where the class took place.
 To join the class for yourself click here.
 We certainly recommend it.

-During the 16th and 17th centuries inhabitants grew sugarcane in the Carribean.
-European settlers colonized these islands mainly for the sugar cane.
+During the 16th and 17th centuries inhabitants grew sugarcane in the Caribbean.
+Likewise, European settlers colonized these islands mainly for the sugar cane.
 Prior to this they had to get sugar from spice traders from Asia which made sugar expensive.
-This sugar cane was considered liquid gold which is why pirates came to the area to follow the wealth the sugarcane created.
+As a result, sugar cane was considered liquid gold.
+That is why pirates came to the area.

 The sugarcane, a relative of bamboo, takes 3 months to grow from seed to maturity.
-Workers harvest it by hand.
-After the sugar is processed molasses is left over as a waste product.
+Then workers harvest it by hand.
+After that the sugar is processed and molasses is left over as a waste product.
 The natives would ferment the molasses to make rum.
-The name rum comes from the Latin work sacrum meaning sweet.
+The name rum comes from the Latin word sacrum, meaning sweet.
 They would then reintroduce the waste products from the distilling process back into the soil as fertilizer.

 Distillation Process of Rum